rgombash/inviso/README.md

 ### What does it do currently ?

-Gets list of pods from OpenShift cluster or Google Cloud compute nodes and displays it in 3d space with some meta info embedded in visual representation.
+Gets list of pods from Kubernetes, OpenShift cluster or Google Cloud compute nodes and displays it in 3d space with some meta info embedded in visual representation.

 ### Architecture